Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 verdict: PASS

 out/duel.json is a local result.
-In the educational package, save not it, but a record in validation.md or a short precedent indicating which guard appeared after the duel.
+In the study package, save not it, but the entry in validation.md or a short precedent indicating which guard appeared after the duel.

 Key Ideas

 Format the incident scenario in strict Given/When/Then.
-A minimal example is enough to keep in three lines:
+The minimal example is enough to keep in three lines:

 • Given: current_replicas=12, remaining_quota=3, max_replicas=15.

-Each Given and Then field is later linked to a type and JSON Schema constraint; the schema itself is analyzed below in fragments.
-The full list of fields that in a real rule will go into Given (cluster, namespace, deduplication window, webhook source, trusted monitoring context), and into Then (diagnostic code, no repeated action within deduplication window, audit trail preserved) — add as the scenario grows, not as a pre-filled template, but as a reaction to found counterexamples.
+Each field of Given and Then is later linked to a JSON Schema type and constraint; the schema itself is broken down below in fragments.
+The full list of fields that in a real rule will go into Given (cluster, namespace, deduplication window, webhook source, trusted monitoring context), and into Then (diagnostic code, absence of repeated action in the deduplication window, preservation of audit trail) should be added as the scenario grows — not as a pre-filled template, but as a reaction to found counterexamples.

-This format aligns with the "specification-first" practice in SDD (GitHub Spec Kit) and with user stories with Given/When/Then criteria (Wikipedia: Formal specification).
+This format aligns with the "specification-first" practice in SDD (GitHub Spec Kit) and with user stories with Given/When/Then-style criteria (Wikipedia: Formal specification).

-Set duel rules before launch.
-Otherwise the dispute between agents will quickly turn into negotiations about the meaning of requirements.
-Let's introduce roles.
-Verifier — a role that searches for a minimal counterexample to a Then assertion.
-Implementor — a role that fixes code and rule after failure.
-The Verifier wins if it constructs a valid minimal counterexample: it satisfies the input schema but violates the Then assertion.
-The Implementor wins only under two conditions: code and rule are updated; the rerun of the duel no longer finds the same class of failure and does not break existing invariants.
+Set the rules of the duel before starting.
+Otherwise, the dispute between agents will quickly turn into negotiations about the meaning of requirements.
+Let's introduce the roles.
+Verifier is the role that searches for a minimal counterexample to the Then assertion.
+Implementor is the role that fixes the code and the rule after a failure.
+The Verifier wins if it builds a valid minimal counterexample: it satisfies the input schema, but violates the Then assertion.
+The Implementor wins only under two conditions: the code and the rule are updated; a re-run of the duel no longer finds the same class of failure and does not break existing invariants.

-Counterexample minimality is a separate requirement.
-A counterexample must contain exactly those fields and values without which the violation disappears.
+Minimality of a counterexample is a separate requirement.
+The counterexample must contain exactly those fields and values without which the violation disappears.
 Not an arbitrary set of noisy conditions, but a narrow squeezing example.

 Bad:

-Problem: when fixing, it's unclear which field actually breaks Then.
-Regression is not reproduced in clean form.
+Problem: during a fix it is unclear which field actually breaks Then.
+The regression is not reproduced in a clean form.

 Good:

-For example, for autoscale current_replicas=12, remaining_quota=3, pod_cpu=1, scale_up_percent=200 is sufficient.
-For reproducibility the Verifier publishes counterexample.json with fields given_snapshot, when_payload, assertion_id, minimality_trace.
+For example, for autoscale current_replicas=12, remaining_quota=3, pod_cpu=1, scale_up_percent=200 are enough.
+For reproducibility the Verifier publishes counterexample.json with the fields given_snapshot, when_payload, assertion_id, minimality_trace.
 The Implementor responds with four artifacts: repair.patch, schema_delta, rationale, and a list of affected_assertions.

-Record operational boundaries as part of the specification, not as team verbal agreements.
+Fix operational boundaries as part of the specification, not as verbal team agreements.
 Let's list them:

 • quota (quota),